peerless2012/libass-android/lib_ass/README.md

 # ASS
-lib_ass is a native build library with prefab feature, this module contains libass.so and the header files.
+A native build library with prefab feature, this module contains libass.so and the header files.

 App want to use libass in C/C++ can use this module.